-Telecoil program
+☐ Telecoil program

-Helps you hear better when using a telephone with a built-in loop, or when you are in buildings with teleloop systems such as theaters, churches, or lecture rooms.
+Telecoil helps you hear better when using a telephone with a built-in loop, or when you are in buildings with teleloop systems such as theaters, houses of worship, or lecture rooms.
 This symbol or a similar sign is shown wherever a teleloop has been installed.

-AutoPhone - optional for Oticon Opn and Oticon Siya
+☐ Auto Phone - optional for Oticon Opn and Oticon Siya

-Activates a phone program in the hearing aid, if you place a dedicated magnet on your phone.
+The Auto Phone can automatically activate a phone program in the hearing aid, if you place a dedicated magnet on your phone.